civican/legisinfo/42-1/bills/C-59/bill_text.md

 ## Activities

-### Section 23
+### Section 22

-  **(1)** Activities carried out by the Establishment in furtherance of the foreign intelligence, cybersecurity and information assurance, defensive cyber operations or active cyber operations aspects of its mandate must not be directed at a Canadian or at any person in Canada **and must not infringe the `Canadian Charter of Rights and Freedoms`**.
+  **(1)** Activities carried out by the Establishment in furtherance of the foreign intelligence, cybersecurity and information assurance, defensive cyber operations or active cyber operations aspects of its mandate must not be directed at a Canadian or at any person in Canada and must not infringe the `Canadian Charter of Rights and Freedoms`.

   **(2)** Activities carried out by the Establishment in furtherance of the defensive cyber operations or active cyber operations aspects of its mandate

     must not be directed at any portion of the global information infrastructure that is in Canada; and

-    must not be carried out except under an authorization issued under subsection `30`(1) or `31`(1).
+    must not be carried out except under an authorization issued under subsection `29`(1) or `30`(1).

-  **(3)** Activities carried out by the Establishment in furtherance of the foreign intelligence aspect of its mandate must not contravene any other Act of Parliament — **or involve the acquisition by the Establishment of information from or through the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada** — unless they are carried out under an authorization issued under subsection 27(1) or 41(1).
+  **(3)** Activities carried out by the Establishment in furtherance of the foreign intelligence aspect of its mandate must not contravene any other Act of Parliament — or involve the acquisition by the Establishment of information from or through the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada — unless they are carried out under an authorization issued under subsection 26(1) or 40(1).

-  **(4)** Activities carried out by the Establishment in furtherance of the cybersecurity and information assurance aspect of its mandate must not contravene any other Act of Parliament — **or involve the acquisition by the Establishment of information from the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada** — unless they are carried out under an authorization issued under subsection 28(1) or (2) or 41(1).
+  **(4)** Activities carried out by the Establishment in furtherance of the cybersecurity and information assurance aspect of its mandate must not contravene any other Act of Parliament — or involve the acquisition by the Establishment of information from the global information infrastructure that interferes with the reasonable expectation of privacy of a Canadian or a person in Canada — unless they are carried out under an authorization issued under subsection 27(1) or (2) or 40(1).

-### Section 24
+### Section 23

-  **(1)** Despite subsections `23`(1) and (2), the Establishment may carry out any of the following activities in furtherance of its mandate:
+  **(1)** Despite subsections `22`(1) and (2), the Establishment may carry out any of the following activities in furtherance of its mandate:

     acquiring, using, analysing, retaining or disclosing publicly available information;